cryswen/ParentalLeave/README.md

 ## Motivation

-My motivation for this project come from the fact that as a graduate student, I had gone through the process of having a child and have to consult for parental leave policies.
+My motivation for this project comes from the fact that as a graduate student, I had gone through the process of having a child and have to consult for parental leave policies.
 By looking up parental leave policies at different places, I think it's important to let the pubic aware of the huge difference between academia and industry in parental leave policies and that the policy can be improved in multiple ways.

 ## Datasets